pbj-writes/hugo_portfolio/content/blog/2024-05-16_musings_on_release_notes.md

 ## Intermediate lessons

 For a time, my initial lessons worked well for me, especially for fixes.
 Eventually, my initial lessons started to show cracks with new features and enhancements.
-The problem was if I started an enhancement with "Enhanced..." then I was creating these long meandering sentence monstrosities.
+The problem was if I started an enhancement with "Enhanced...", then I created these long meandering sentence monstrosities.
 My rules were too rigid.